Overview & Procedure

-Trigger points are the knots in muscle that form because of stress and the inability to relax.
+Trigger points are the knots in muscle that form because of stress and injury.
 If a trigger point is not managed appropriately, surrounding nerves may become irritated and pain will ensue.
-Trigger point injections are inserted underneath a patient's skin and into the trigger point.
-A local anesthetic and in some cases a corticosteroid are injected for immediate pain relief.
+Trigger point injections are used to decrease inflammation and spasming in irritated muscles.

 A patient may be eligible for multiple trigger point injections in one session.
 At the time of the injection, your physician will examine the area to map out the inflamed muscles and decide on the number of areas to treat (typically 4-8 spots).
 Next, the area(s) will be cleaned, and a thin needle will be introduced into the muscle commonly under ultrasound guidance.
 Once the needle is in the correct spot medication will be injected.